Preventing Sexual Exploitation and Trafficking

 Outreach and Working in the Community

-Our goal is to educate and work directly with youth, building relationships with 20 to 40 girls a year who reside in the Portland metro area or attend school in this area.
-Currently, our emphasis is on North Portland’s Roosevelt High School.
-Within the next few months we intent to include additional schools in Portland, Oregon.
+Our goal is to educate and work directly with youth, building relationships with girls/women who reside in the Portland metro area or attend school in this area.

 We do outreach within Portland, going to the “hotspots” to look for girls who are currently involved or may be at risk of sex trafficking.
 We work to ensure the youth’s safety.
 We see what their needs are and try to meet those needs as soon as possible because every second counts.

 We do presentations to community groups and schools, meeting with both students and parents.
 We also conduct training for community partner groups, such as Multnomah County and the YWCA.

 Our focus is on: